cap-js-community/mtx-tool/docs/cap-multitenancy/index.md

           ...
 [TENANT]                            filter list for tenant id or subdomain ...    --auto-undeploy                     upgrade with auto undeploy
           ...    --time                              list includes timestamps
-          ...    --json                              list is in json
+          ...    --json                              list in json

 ~  are read-only commands
 *  are potentially _dangerous_ commands